View Latest Blog Entries

 The separation distance between and from wiring system components is not straight forward.
 Testing and simulations is necessary to find the safe separation distance.
 Capture from a electrical arcing test performed with a 270 V DC wire.
 In this test, the wire was pre-damaged and swung into a grounded aluminum tube.
 After a brief duration of shorting to the aluminum tube, electrical arcing initiated and pushed the wire more than 2.5 cm from the grounded tube.
 Source: Lectromec/FAA/USAF testing.

 The research into using this technique has found the process to be stable and has found that as the frequency of the power system increases, the long-term reliability of the component decreases.
 In the example provided here, 60 Hz and 600 Hz.
-The research found that the long-term reliability at the 600 Hz frequency was 10% of the long-term reliability and 60 Hz.
+The research found that the long-term reliability at the 600 Hz frequency was 10% of the long-term reliability at 60 Hz.
 While this phenomenon has been established for devices such as coil windings for Variable Frequency Drives (VDFs), research into the impact on parallel routed aircraft wires has been limited.

 When considering this with the push for pulse width modulated (PWM) power systems, the use of PWM technology will greatly strain the electrical components.
 The main degradation mechanism associated with the EWIS components attached to these systems is the dV/dt.
 As the PWM rapidly turns on and off a DC power source to a load to maintain high precision control, the rapid voltage change places a high strain on components.